gumaerc-testorg/21h.983j-fall-2020/content/pages/calendar.md

 {{< tdopen >}}

 Students will find and post at least two news articles on the gender, class and race dimensions of the fight against COVID-19.
 Students should be ready to discuss their selections in class in terms of why they chose these particular pieces.
-(For reference, see the readings in session 23 of the [Readings and Videos]({{< baseurl >}}/pages/readings-and-videos) section.)
+(For reference, see the readings in session 23 of the {{< resource_link dff5d9c8-b251-0dd4-c9c6-213aec8158d7 "Readings and Videos" >}} section.)

 {{< tdclose >}}